8 Pieces of Advice For Those Dating Someone New

 dating someone new

 Dating someone new is the best!
 It’s a blissful, fairytale-like time that is meant to be enjoyed.
 All that said, let’s be honest, there is so much infatuation going on that the couple can’t see a single fault in the other person.
-In other words, they have permanent beer goggles for at least the first three months.
+In other words, each has ongoing beer goggles for at least the first six months.

 You see each other every possible chance you get, you talk on the phone for hours when you’re not together, you send cute texts to each other every half hour, you gush to your friends about him or her until they are nauseous, and if there’s a holiday with gift-giving involved, look out.
 It’s a major production.